xitu/gold-miner/article/2020/how-to-build-redux.md

 ));
 ```

 Yay!
 Now our Redux implementation can handle all the things!
+[Try it out](https://jsfiddle.net/justindeal/3ukd4mL7/52/)!

 Open the console in your browser to see the logging middleware at work.